Section Rings of $\mathbb{Q}$-Divisors on Genus $1$ Curves: The one-point case

 a homogenization of the usual Weierstrass equation of the elliptic curve $C$.
-These generators are shown diagrammatically in Figure \ref{fig:Wei}, where we plot degree on the horizontal axis, pole order on the vertical axis, generators as filled dots, other elements of $S_D$ as open dots, and crosses to emphasize the nonexistence of elements in $S_D$ having a simple pole at $P$. \end{example}
+These generators are shown diagrammatically in Figure \ref{fig:Wei}, where we plot degree on the horizontal axis and pole order on the vertical axis.
+We use bullets for generators, open dots for other elements of $S_D$, and $+$'s to emphasize the nonexistence of elements in $S_D$ having a simple pole at $\infty$. \end{example}

-In general, we show that the section ring on an elliptic curve $C$ has a very similar form to that on $\bbP^1$, with necessary modifications owing to the issue that there is no function $t_1$ of degree $1$ on $C$.
+In the following, we use without comment the following well-known characterization of the principal divisors on an elliptic curve $C$: \begin{fact}(\cite[Corollary $\mathrm{III}.3.5$]{Silverman-arithmetic-elliptic-curves}) A divisor $D=\sum n_P(P)$ on an elliptic curve is a principal divisor if and only if $\sum n_P=0$ (as integers) and $\sum (n_P P)=0$ (in the elliptic curve group law). \end{fact}